CCALI/a2jdocker/README.md

 2.)
 Then run `docker-compose up --build`

 3.)
-Open a web browser and navigate to localhost:53080
+Open a web browser and navigate to `localhost:53080/a2j-viewer/viewer`

+4.) select the `default` A2J Guided Interview (R)

+## Configuration

+### Guides
+You can use the uploader demo tool at `/a2j-viewer/viewer/` to upload guides published from author or simply unzip the guide to `public_html/a2j-viewer/guides`

+### Code
+The if run with the link generated with the upload tool the `default` interview will use `public_html/a2j-viewer/viewer/answers.php` to process posted answers.
+Feel free to edit or change this code as you wish.

 ## More info